epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 # Plot new infections ----------------------------------------------------

-# new infections
+# New infections
 newinfections_bygroup <- epidemics::new_infections(data = simulate_baseline)

-# visualise the spread of the epidemic in terms of new infections
+# Visualize the spread of the epidemic in terms of new infections
 newinfections_bygroup %>%
   ggplot(aes(time, new_infections, colour = demography_group)) +
   geom_line() +